banner

 The University of Saskatchewan PCC team will be integrating the Canadian Guidelines for Post COVID-19 Condition(CAN-PCC) into accredited webinars, outreach visits to community and health organizations, and self-management resources as part of the educational program.

-To learn more about Long COVID Web, visit their website.
+To learn more about MyGuide: Long COVID, visit their website.

 Patients & Families